 Using simple survey data or readily available e-data (such as email traffic data), Activate Networks maps the offline professional social network among your employees to provide you with group- and employee-level insights to address some of the most important challenges facing organizations today.

 Innovation today is seldom the work of a lone genius.
 Instead, it is often the result of collaborative efforts that combine seemingly unconnected ideas in new ways.
 This kind of innovation—not just of products, but also of processes and business models—often emerges from the areas at the intersection between functions and disciplines.
 Activate Networks’ ONA Navigator™ can help you increase innovative collaboration and determine where the roadblocks to innovation exist in your organization’s intra-company network.

 With the rise of globalization and the increasing specialization of knowledge-based work, collaboration—across functions, locations, business units, and even organizations—has never been more important.

 There’s also such a thing as too much connectivity.
 Employees who are overwhelmed with requests and other relational demands will burn out, and their performance will suffer.
 Activate Networks’ ONA Navigator™ applies Organizational Network Analysis (ONA) to enable executives see the ties between specific groups and individuals, and then design targeted programs to cultivate the connections that create value.

-Even with lots of preparation and substantial resources, large-scale organizational changes often don’t live up to their promise.
+Even with much preparation and substantial resources, large-scale organizational changes often do not live up to their promises.
 One problem is that an organization’s informal networks do not necessarily shift along with the formal structure.